solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 ### Deploy to devnet

 From here on out, we're DONE with local development.
-We'll be using the devnet for our next steps.
+We will be using Solana's devnet within this guide.
+Solana's devnet is a public development blockchain with real data and fake tokens on it.
+Think of it like a your "staging environment" before deploying your code to production.

 We'll need some Solana devnet tokens to pay for transactions.
 You can configure your CLI wallet to devnet and get some tokens with these commands: